Mathematical Grammar School History

 The curriculum for grades 7 and 8 is an extension of the regular curriculum for primary schools, with specially designed advanced courses in mathematics, physics and computer science.
 Teaching is performed by Mathematical Grammar School teaching staff, including researchers from eminent research institutions in Serbia and academics from the University of Belgrade.
 When this programme was first offered in 2004, 92 applications were sumbitted from students accross the country.

-Over the 45 years since it was founded, the Mathematical Grammar School has received an impressive number of awards and prizes.
+Over the 55 years since it was founded, the Mathematical Grammar School has received an impressive number of awards and prizes.
 A number of them were rewarded to the school as an institution, but many more were won by the students and teachers.
-We have established international cooperation with several schools of a similar orientation across Europe, including the Kolmogorov School from Moscow in Russia, Malmo Borgarskola Grammar School from Malmo in Sweden and the Fazekas Grammar School from Budapest in Hungary.
+We have established international cooperation with several schools of a similar orientation across Europe, including the Kolmogorov School from Moscow in Russia, Malmo Borgarskola Grammar School from Malmo in Sweden and the Fazekas Grammar School from Budapest in Hungary, Serbian Gymnasium LOGA High School in Timisoara, Romania Bezigrad Grammar School in Ljubljana, Agros Apeitio Gymnasium, Cyprus Ministry of Education of the Republic of Angola, Beijing Municipal Education Commission, and many others.

 Many high authority representatives have visited our school over the years.
 We here mention some of the most eminent visitors.
 His Holiness, Serbian Patriarch Pavle visited our school on two occasions: on January 25th, 2002 and January 25th, 2005, both times to celebrate the School Day with our students and staff.